coder12git/Mooddy-chrome-extension/README.md

 ## What it does? 🤔

-The user just need to click on the extension and a popup page will appear where they have to select any gif that they want to add as a background to their web page, and that gif will be added as a background to that web page.
+The user just needs to click on the extension and a popup page will appear where they have to select any gif that they want to add as a background to their web page, and that gif will be added as a background to that web page.
 If the user wants to reset it then they have to just click on **RESET** button and everything will be reset.

 ## How I built it ⚙️